 Incestuous marriages and marriages between in-laws are illegal in D.C.
 A person cannot marry their grandparents, parents or their parents' siblings, their children or their siblings' children, or their grandchildren.
 This also applies to spouses of grandparents, parents, children, and grandchildren.
 Prohibitions on marrying a step-parent exist as well.

 Annulments in D.C.

-An annulment is the legal process for dissolving an illegal marriage.
-This differs from divorce - an annulment terminates a marriage from the beginning or from the date of annulment.
+An annulment is a legal process for dissolving an illegal marriage.
+This differs from divorce — an annulment terminates a marriage from the beginning or from the date of annulment.
 There are no legal separation or divorce proceedings involved.
 Under D.C. law, incestuous marriages and bigamous marriages are void from the beginning.
 An annulment can also be granted when legal consent was lacking.
 Finally, a marriage can be annulled if one person is impotent and this was unknown before the marriage was entered into.

 Related Resources: Annulment and Prohibited Marriage Laws

 Next Steps: Speak to a Family Law Attorney

 If you are considering your options for an annulment, it is best to speak with a local family law attorney.
 An experienced attorney can view the specific facts of your case and give you legal advice using the laws of your jurisdiction.
 Get started by getting a consultation from a local family law attorney today.